shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

     {
         $transactionId = $transaction->getOrderTransaction()->getId();

-        // Example check if the user cancelled.
+        // Example check if the user canceled.
 Might differ for each payment provider if ($request->query->getBoolean('cancel')) {
             throw PaymentException::asyncCustomerCanceled(
                 $transactionId,